mccue/connectFour/README.md

 connectFour
 ===========

-simple text based 2 player connect four game written in python 2.7 my first project on github :)
+simple text based 2 player connect four game written in python 2.7. <br>
+This is my first project on github :)